reshamas/fastai_deeplearn_part1/other/test4.md

 - works by randomly shuffling a column
 - `set_rf_samples()` to a number where you can run a model < 10 seconds or so.
 Ex:  50,000
 - `rf_feat_importance` works by randomly shuffling a column

+## Feature Importance outside of ML
+- in psychology, etc
+- assuming linear relationships between Xvars and Y (with a possible link function that could be sigmoid)
+- determine feature importance by looking at weight vars, or coefficients (aX1 + bX2 + ... = Y); normalize first
+- Note: if you were missing an interaction, or a transformation, if pre-processing were imperfect, than coefficients would be wrong